Is Your Business Ready for eCommerce’s $1 Trillion Year?

 How to prepare for tightening eCommerce competition

 With the international eCommerce market estimated to reach a whopping $5.9 trillion by 2022, competition will continue to be fierce.
 Brands must stay at the top of their game and in tune with consumer demands to capitalize on the eCommerce boom and overcome the competition.
-What that looks like will differ for every business, but those at the top currently are optimizing commerce across channels like online marketplaces (think Amazon and eBay), social media platforms (like Facebook and Pinterest), retail, and wholesale.
+What that looks like will differ for every type of business, but those at the top currently are optimizing commerce across channels like online marketplaces (think Amazon and eBay), social media platforms (like Facebook and Pinterest), retail, and wholesale.
 That means creating a technological foundation that frees your team to create immersive, unified experiences wherever your customers are.
 Merchants will need a fully-integrated eCommerce platform that will allow you to sell across the marketplaces en vogue while also allowing you to display prices in local currencies and leverage sales tax automation tools.

 Trend 2.
 New consumer behaviors reshape future of retail